laurent-laporte-pro/benker/docs/tutorials/styled.rst

     .. note::

         In a :class:`~benker.grid.Grid`, the :ref:`merging <benker__grid__merging>`
-        of two cell groups is done by keeping the first cell group and dropping the second one.
-In other words, the resulting cell group is the group of the most top-left cell group of the merged cells.
+        of two natures is done by keeping the first nature and dropping the second one.
+In other words, the resulting nature is the group of the most top-left nature of the merged cells.

 Example of *styles* initialisation and shallow copy: